Frequently Asked Questions

 How do I sign my Teen up for their Behind-the-Wheel Hours?

 When your teen was registered with EDI you were emailed a username and password.
-It is also on the new driver handbook they received the final day of class.
+It is also on the new driver handbook they received the first day of class.
 Use that information to log into the student portal.
 Click here for instructions on how to use this page.

 Can I legally drive with the permit application receipt?